-MyMerrill is your destination for access to your financial information, secure communications, and a robust offering of tools and capabilities.
+MyMerrill is your online destination for access to your financial information, secure communications, and a robust offering of tools and capabilities

 *Peace of mind is an aspirational state of mind that clients hope to achieve.
 There are no guaranteed results following completion of the Goals-Based Wealth Management process because markets can fluctuate and investments can lose value.
-Advisors work with clients to help them understand how the goals based wealth management process can help to address their concerns, financial situation and priorities.
+Merrill Lynch Wealth Management Advisors work with clients to help them understand how the goals based wealth management process can help to address their concerns, financial situation and priorities.

 Helping you reach your goals starts with getting to know you personally.
 Through understanding what matters most to you, I can help you create a financial strategy that reflects your personality.
 Only then can I offer an approach that is built around your life priorities and the ongoing advice you need to help you manage fluctuations in the market and changes in your life.
 Let’s work together to help you achieve your goals.

-As Merrill Lynch financial advisors, we will sort through the financial complexities of your life, helping you build a customized investment strategy to pursue your goals.
+As Merrill Lynch Wealth Management Advisors, we will sort through the financial complexities of your life, helping you build a customized investment strategy to pursue your goals.

 We put you first, every day.